-Durability: Sealants may be advertised as fantastic answers to your issue, but they are brittle.
+Sealants may be advertised as fantastic answers to your issue, but they are brittle.
 The seal may be broken by efflorescence, and hydrostatic pressure might cause it to flake off.

-Temporary Fix: A sealant is not a long-term solution, despite the fact that homeowners are drawn to it by its affordability and ease of application.
+A sealant is not a long-term solution, despite the fact that homeowners are drawn to it by its affordability and ease of application.
 The sealant will only serve as a short-term fix that covers up cosmetic issues.
 It will begin to wear away after a few months, so it would need to be continually purchased and reapplied.

-Effectively Waterproof Basement Walls with Professional Vapor Barriers
+How To Waterproof Basement Walls: Vapor Barriers

-Instead of ineffective sealants, professionally engineered and installed vapor barriers attached to basement walls are a better, longer-lasting solution.
-Groundworks companies across the country install these barriers as part of a complete basement waterproofing system that also includes interior drainage, sump pumps, and dehumidifiers.
+Professionally installed liners attached to basement walls are a better, longer-lasting solution.
+Groundworks companies across the country install these barriers as part of a complete basement waterproofing system that also includes an interior drainage system, sump pumps, and dehumidifiers.